One wrong date voids the notice

 The calculator does the arithmetic.

 Input your tenancy details.
-We apply the Section 13(2) eligibility check, the 12-month interval, and align the effective date to your rent period.
+We apply the Section 13(2) eligibility check, the 52/53-week interval, and align the effective date to your rent period.

 Statutory start03 Apr 2025